-The 22nd November, 1963 was a dark day in American history, but also one of the brightest too.
+The 22nd of November 1963 was a dark day in American history, but also one of the brightest too.
 Their president, John F. Kennedy, was assassinated in Dallas, but A Christmas Gift For You From Phil Spector was released.
-Unsurprisingly, it didn’t perform well at the time, but is among the greatest festive records, and has now enjoyed both commercial and critical success.
+It didn’t perform well at the time, but is among the greatest festive records, and has now enjoyed both commercial and critical success.

 The album has been on high rotation for me and running for just over half an hour, it features The Ronettes and The Crystals.
 Its songs are secular and mostly covers, but performed with wide-eyed innocence, speaking of mid-Western values, fresh snow and an idealised version of an American Christmas.